Finishing Procedure for an Oliver Five String Fiddle

 Usually, this means beginning with a white instrument, checking all measurements and the resonance of the corpus, and then going ahead with varnishing.
 Since I am not making these instruments, but only completing someone else’s work, I do not put my label in them but rather my “house-brand” label (which only means “From the shop at the Bishops’ place.”)

 So, about February 1st, I sent the lady this photo of just the back, letting her know I was working on it.
-She had made plans to be in my area in April for a different project, anyway, so I had plenty of time to make delivery.
+She had made plans to come to my area in April in regard to a different project, anyway, so I had plenty of time to make delivery.

 fiddle back